Kulsumsarky/kebbi-insight-ai/README.md

 ---

 ## What EduMap Kebbi Does
 It allows stakeholders to have a detailed and informed overview of state of education in the kebbi state.
 These stakeholders are:
--State Ministry of Education officials who need state‑wide visibility to set recruitment priorities, budget allocations, and reform rollout plans
+1. State Ministry of Education officials who need state‑wide visibility to set recruitment priorities, budget allocations, and reform rollout plans
--LGA Education Secretaries who require LGA‑specific dashboards to track teacher deployment and school readiness within their jurisdiction
+2. LGA Education Secretaries who require LGA‑specific dashboards to track teacher deployment and school readiness within their jurisdiction
--School Administrators who can view their school’s data, understand curriculum compliance gaps, and flag resource needs to supervisors
+3. School Administrators who can view their school’s data, understand curriculum compliance gaps, and flag resource needs to supervisors

  It has an interactive, browser-based education intelligence dashboard with 6 modules: